Research Projects and Publications

 parallel computing.

-For example, in standard fixed designs for clinical trials, one may
+In standard clinical trials, one may

 allocate equal numbers of patients to one of two treatments, and then